 INTERNATIONAL STUDENT WITHDRAWAL & REFUND POLICY

-Please be advised that as per Ministry of Training, Colleges, and Universities (MTCU) directive, the international student refund policy will be changed effective September 1, 2015.
-From September 1, 2015 all withdrawal and refund requests will be administered according to the new policy.
+Please be advised that as per Ministry of Training, Colleges, and Universities (MTCU) directive, the international student refund policy will be changed effective for September 2015 term.
+From September 2015 term all withdrawal and refund requests will be administered according to the new policy.
 Details of the new policy will be published as soon as possible in 2015.

 - The College’s international refund and withdrawal policy is designed to be in compliance with Ministry of Training, Colleges, and Universities (MTCU) and Citizenship & Immigration Canada (CIC) guidelines.